 Before joining RAND, Mr. Weiss was a Vice President and Investment Strategist at American International Group, Inc. subsidiary companies, where he worked primarily on global commodities, energy, and foreign exchange markets.

-Mr. Weiss received a B.A. in Russian Regional Studies and an M.I.A. from Columbia University.
+Mr. Weiss received a B.A. in Russian Regional Studies and an M.A. in International Relations from Columbia University.
 He is fluent in Russian.